 French doors are ideal for smaller, standard or large openings.
 They integrate well into a new extension or house.
 They are the most affordable option for new patio doors compared to the price of a bifold or a sliding door.
 This style of patio door also works better in character properties.

 - They are familiar to use for young and old.

 - French doors allow you to use your doors as access doors from outside.

 - These doors come in the best Art-Deco or steel look style.

-- A transformation when replacing thick chunky PVCu French Doors.
+- A transformation when replacing thick, chunky PVCu French Doors.

-Ultimately your choice of the best patio door depends on budget, personal taste and the overall look you want to achieve.
+Ultimately, choosing the best patio door depends on budget, personal taste and the overall look you want to achieve.
 French doors today come in all types of frame styles and brands.
 Get in touch for more information and a local manufacturer, supplier or installer.

 What are the size options for Aluminium French doors?

 Aluminium French doors are available in various sizes and are suitable for different structural openings.
 Single-door leaf sizes can be up to 1260mm wide, while French doors can be at least 2460mm wide.
 They can also be taller than PVCu doors, often reaching up to 2400mm.

 How do Aluminium French doors perform in terms of security?